-We visit the ACROPOLIS, perched high on a hill overlooking the city.
+We visit the Acropolis, perched on a hill overlooking the city.
 Here, we see the Parthenon, the Erechtheum with its Porch of Maidens & the Temple of Athena Nike (goddess of victory).
-We view the Temple of Zeus, Theater of Dionysus, the Agora (where Socrates taught) & the well- preserved Theseum.
-There is a city tour featuring the Parliament House and a stop at the Panathenaic Stadium.
-Built in the 2nd century AD, this is the only stadium in the world built entirely of marble.
-It was host to the opening ceremonies of the first modern Olympics in 1896.
+We see the Temple of Zeus, Theater of Dionysus, the Agora (where Socrates taught) & the well-preserved Theseum.
+There is a city tour featuring the Parliament House and a stop at the Panathenaic Stadium, built in the 2nd century AD.
+It is built entirely of marble.
+It hosted the opening ceremonies of the first modern Olympics in 1896.
 Tonight, there is a dinner with local fare.

 We stop at the Corinth Canal.
 Today's highlights include Mycenae, where excavations reveal splendors described by Homer.
-We see the Beehive Tombs (known as the Treasury of Atreus), Lion Gate & Agamemnon’s Royal Palace.
+We see the Beehive Tombs (known as the Treasury of Atreus), the Lion Gate & Agamemnon’s Palace.
 We visit the museum before driving to Epidaurus for a tour of the 2300-year-old open-air theater.
 We spend the night in Nauplia.

 Day 4: NAUPLIA–OLYMPIA.

 We drive through the Arkadian Mountains and spend the afternoon in Olympia, where athletes competed.
 We walk through the ruins of the Gymnasium and the Temples of Zeus and Hera.
 We visit the museum to see Praxiteles’ Statue of Hermes.
-Tonight, there is a cooking demonstration.
+There is a cooking demonstration.